stagex-mirror/stagex/README.md

 ## Goals

-We built to support very high risk threat models where trusting any single system or maintainer in our software supply chain cannot be tolerated.
-That said, we should also function as a drop-in replacement for musl-based linux distributions for virtually any threat model.
+We built it to support very high risk threat models where trusting any single system or maintainer in our software supply chain cannot be tolerated.
+That said, we should also function as a drop-in replacement for musl-based Linux distributions for virtually any threat model.

 Our aim is to provide a reasonably secure set of toolchains for every major